By Peter | FAITH - HEALTH - JUSTICE - MONEY - NEWS - POLITICS - RIGHTS - WAR - WOMEN - Writing | Comments Off

 Shortly after we met, Leela moved into my apartment in Battery Park City, an oasis in the bustling heart of the world’s money machine, a stone’s throw from the towering headquarters of Goldman Sachs.
-It’s a neighborhood where privilege abounds, where dogs have walkers, kids have nannies, homes have cleaners, and buildings have attendants.
+It’s a neighborhood where privilege abounds, where dogs have walkers, kids have nannies, homes have housekeepers, and buildings have attendants.
 It’s where supermarkets deliver at all hours, where main courses start at $30, where weekends involve loading the family SUV and

 driving being driven to the Hamptons.

 I chose that neighborhood years before it became what it is today.
 A long-time Upper West Sider, I moved to lower Manhattan shortly after the September 11th attacks for a number of reasons, not least of which was a sense of solidarity with the victims, several of whom were friends.
 I stayed because I thought living near a river was the only way my young daughter could get a taste of nature while still growing up in a polluted, over-crowded metropolis.
-(I’ve since moved uptown, near the park, for the same reason.)
+(I’ve since moved near the park, for the same reason.)

 Back to the present and my induction into a world seen through a darker prism.
 A day after Leela moved in, she came home visibly upset.
 I asked what happened.
 Apparently, the doorman had blocked her from entering the building, refusing to believe that the keys she was carrying were legitimately hers.
 She had to convince him to check the approved tenants list before he allowed her to go to her own home.